hamriouz/SimpleNote/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👨‍💻 Author

-Created with ❤️ by [Your Name]

-## 📞 Support

-For support, email your-email@example.com or create an issue in the repository.

 ---

 **SimpleNote** - Making note-taking simple, secure, and beautiful.